 The websites of State and local government institutions contain information on their areas of work together with the contact details of experts, more and more environmental information is also published at the same time.
 Most of the homepages includes an option for submitting requests for information electronically.

-According to the Response to , a public authority has the obligation to give free of charge explanations on legal acts or projects thereof developed by the public authority, and legal acts forming the basis of its activities and its competence.
+According to the Response to Memoranda and Requests for Explanations and Submission of Collective Addresses Act, a public authority has the obligation to give free of charge explanations on legal acts or projects thereof developed by the public authority, and legal acts forming the basis of its activities and its competence.
 The Act also establishes the obligation to receive persons.

 The explanation obligation of public authority bodies is also established in section 36 of the Administrative Procedure Act, according to which an administrative body is obligated to explain the rights and obligations of parties to the procedure and the order of procedure;